 Turkey tail (Trametes versicolor) mushrooms, for instance, possess powerful antioxidant potential, helping to enhance the immune system and lower cholesterol levels.

 Reishi (Ganoderma lucidum) mushrooms are similarly immune-boosting, also helping to ward off viruses while calming the mind.
 In the event that you encounter a poisonous mushroom, reishi mushrooms can further serve as a potent antidote, while also helping to balance the adrenal glands and promote feelings of calm.

-You may have heard of shiitake (Lentinula edodes) mushrooms because they’re popular in cooking.
-But did you know that they’re also anti-tumoral and antiviral?
-Shiitake mushrooms are so medicinal, in fact, that herbalist Christopher Hobbs, editorial advisor for Herbs for Health, says they’re effective for nearly every ailment: including immune disorders, allergies, candida, the common cold, influenza, and cancer.
+You may have heard of shiitake (Lentinula edodes) mushrooms because they’re popular in cooking, but they also have a number of studied health benefits.
+Shiitake mushrooms are so “medicinal,” in fact, that herbalist Christopher Hobbs, editorial advisor for Herbs for Health, says they’re effective for nearly every ailment.

-Similar benefits can be found in maitake (Grifola frondosa) mushrooms, which have been shown in scientific studies to fight cancer and inhibit tumor growth.
+Similar benefits can be found in maitake (Grifola frondosa) mushrooms, which have been shown in scientific studies to help prevent abnormal cell growth.
 Maitakes are likewise suitable for helping to naturally lower blood pressure levels while balancing cholesterol levels.

 Superfood #2: Exotic Superfruits

 We’re all familiar with common fruits like apples, oranges, and strawberries.
 But what about not-so-common varieties like acerola cherry (Malpighia emarginata) and Indian gooseberry (Emblica officinalis)?
 Both of these exotic superfruits contain some of the world’s highest levels of natural vitamin C, it turns out, and both can do wonders for the body in terms of strengthening its defenses and improving its overall functionality.